LogtalkDotOrg/logtalk3/adapters/NOTES.md

 that are consulted (i.e. interpreted) instead of being compiled, severely hurting performance.
-Thus, practical use requires embedding Logtalk and the Logtalk application in Lean Prolog by including all necessary files in a single file than can then be compiled.
+Thus, practical use requires embedding Logtalk and the Logtalk application in Lean Prolog by including all necessary files in a single file that can then be compiled.
 For example, you can collect all Logtalk core files in a single file by following the steps (exemplified for POSIX systems):